avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 AIMEC (Automated Indicator based Model Evaluation and Comparison) was developed by J.-T. Fischer ([Fischer2013]_) to analyze and compare simulations.
 In AIMEC, the choice was made to analyze and compare the results by projecting the results along one chosen poly-line (same line for all the results that are compared) called avalanche path.
-The raster data, initially located on a regular grid (with coordinates x y) is projected on a non uniform raster that follows the poly-line (with curvilinear coordinates s l).
+The raster data, initially located on a regular grid (with coordinates x y) is projected on a non uniform raster that follows the poly-line (with curvilinear coordinates (s,l)).
-This raster is then being "straightened" or "deskewed" to end up with a regular grid raster(with coordinates s l).
+This raster is then being "straightened" or "deskewed" to end up with a regular grid raster(with coordinates (s,l).
 The following figure illustrates the process.

       .. figure:: _static/aimec_transfo.png